-ATEX 94/9/EC - Conformity Assessment (Certification ?)
+ATEX 2014/34/EU - Conformity Assessment (Certification ?)

 Categories (Annex in 94/9/EC) 1 + M1 2 + M2 Electrical 2 + M2 Non-electrical 3

 Type Examination (III) NB NB

 Production QA (IV) NB

 Product Verification (V) NB

 Conformity to Type (VI) NB + M

 Product QA (VII) NB

-Internal Control of Production (VIII) M (+ deposit file) М
+Internal Control of Production (VIII) M (+ deposit file) M

 Unit Verification (IX) (NB) (NB) (NB) (NB)

-ATEX 94/9/EC - Notified Bodies
+ATEX 2014/34/EU - Notified Bodies

-- A Notified Body is a "third party" body NOTIFIED to the European Commission by a National Government to perform specific actions in relation to a directive - Currently there is no requirement for a Notified Body to have accreditation - Different countries set different criteria for the notification process - One of the reasons (along with unclear conformity assessment requirements) that Australia, for example, has ceased to accept ATEX as a criteria for import - "New ATEX Directive" accepts current process as weak and sets higher acceptance criteria but still does not insist on accreditation
+- A Notified Body is a "third party" body NOTIFIED to the European Commission by a National Government to perform specific actions in relation to a directive - 2014/34/EU introduced, for the first time, a requirement for a Notified Body to have national accreditation - Previously, different countries set different criteria for the notification process - One of the reasons (along with unclear conformity assessment requirements) that Australia, for example, ceased to accept ATEX as a criteria for import - 2014/34/EU explicitly accepted that the original process was weak and set a higher acceptance criteria but still does not insist on accreditation as the only route

-ATEX 94/9/EC - Harmonisation / Standardisation
+ATEX 2014/34/EU - Harmonisation / Standardisation

-Essential Health and Safety Requirements (EHSRs)

-- Several pages of generalised requirements - Flameproof is the only type of protection mentioned (and only in one sentence) - Harmonised Standards - Accepted as demonstrating compliance to the EHSRs - Prepared by CEN and Cenelec according to a mandate from the EU Commission - Use of these standards is normal (though voluntary) - Standards usually cycle through unharmonised, harmonised and finally unharmonised in their lifetime - Can cause confusion - Use of non-harmonised standards can often be justified
+- Essential Health and Safety Requirements (EHSRs) - Several pages of generalised requirements - Flameproof is the only type of protection mentioned (and only in one sentence) - Harmonised Standards - Accepted as demonstrating compliance to the EHSRs - Prepared by CEN and Cenelec Most Cenelec standards are based on IEC standards.
+A few CEN standards are ISO - Use of these standards is normal (though voluntary) - Standards usually cycle through being "not-yet-harmonised", "harmonised" and finally "deharmonised" in their lifetime - Can cause confusion when harmonisation status changes - Use of non-harmonised standards can often be justified

-ATEX 94/9/EC - Standardisation
+ATEX 2014/34/EU - Standardisation

-- Cenelec EN 60000 series standards are generally technically equivalent to IEC 60000 series - For EN 60079 series standards, the main difference is the addition of ATEX marking - EN 50000 series standards are not directly based on IEC documents and may not have an international equivalent - E.g. EN 50495 Safety Systems for ATEX - Dual certification to IEC 60079 series and EN 60079 series is common practice
+- Cenelec EN 60000 series standards are generally technically equivalent to IEC 60000 series - For EN 60079 series standards, the main difference is the addition of ATEX marking - EN 50000 series standards are not directly based on IEC documents and may not have an international equivalent - E.g. EN 50495 Safety Systems for ATEX - Dual certification to IEC 60079 series (for IECEx) and EN 60079 series (for ATEX) is common practice

-ATEX 94/9/EC - Documentation
+ATEX 2014/34/EU - Documentation

 - Manufacturer's Declaration of Conformity (DoC) - Made by the manufacturer on SOLE responsibility - Backed up by the manufacturer's Technical File - For some equipment (Cat.
-1/M1 + Cat 2/M2 electrical) backed up by: - EC-Type Examination Certificate - Relating to the design - Quality Assurance Notification - Relating to production
+1/M1 + Cat 2/M2 electrical) backed up by: - EC-Type Examination Certificate - Relating to the design - Quality Assurance Notification - Relating to production - Alternative of Product Verification Certificate - DoC is the only document legally obliged to be supplied